P2P-Develop/PeyangSuperbAntiCheat/docs/README-en.md

 This message is sent when the watchdog automatically detects a cheat.
 For staff kicks, you will only broadcast secondary message.

-### Kick reasons

-There are three types of kick reasons:

-#### PEYANG CHEAT DETECTION

-This is the message when this plugin automatically detects cheats.

-#### KICKED BY STAFF

-This message is displayed when a staff member issues a [kick command](#psac-kick-playername-test).

-#### PEYANG ANTI CHEAT TEST

-A test message for this plugin.
-Please use it for testing.

 ---

 ## Config settings